Lahdhirim/sentiment_classification_aws/README.md

 | `push_model_s3.prefix`                 | Folder or path prefix in the bucket under which the model will be stored                      |

 The main steps of the evaluation pipeline are as follows:
-- Load the best trained model.
+- Load the best trained model
-- Predict on the test set.
+- Predict on the test set
-- Evaluate the model using classification metrics (e.g., accuracy, precision, recall).
+- Evaluate the model using classification metrics (e.g., accuracy, precision, recall)
-- Save the performance metrics to a CSV file.
+- Save the performance metrics to a CSV file
-- Push the model to S3 if defined conditions are satisfied.
+- Push the model to S3 if defined conditions are satisfied

 ### Inference via Web Application

-- Allows users to input a review and receive a sentiment prediction.
+- Allows users to input a review and receive a sentiment prediction

 ## AWS Services Configuration for Model Deployment
 1. Create a User using **AWS IAM Service** with the following permissions: